Lucas di Grassi: 2023–24 season

 Di Grassi reunited with ABT CUPRA for the 2023–24 season, partnering Nico Müller.
-Di Grassi had an awful season while Müller scored 52 points and finished 12th in the standings, Di Grassi finished 23rd with 4 points even being beaten by substitute driver Taylor Barnard.
+Di Grassi had an awful season while Müller scored 52 points and finished 12th in the standings, di Grassi finished 23rd with four points, even being beaten by substitute driver Taylor Barnard.

 2024–25 season

 Di Grassi continued with ABT for the 2024–25 season, as the team switches to Lola powertrains, and he teamed up with Formula 2 graduate Zane Maloney.
-Di Grassi had a good season with a return to the podium for the first time since the 2023 Mexico City ePrix at the Miami ePrix finishing 2nd to Pascal Wehrlein.
-Di Grassi finished 17th in the drivers standings beating Maloney who was the only pointless driver of the season thus finishing 24th.
+Di Grassi had a good season with a return to the podium for the first time since the 2023 Mexico City ePrix at the Miami ePrix finishing second to Pascal Wehrlein.
+Di Grassi finished 17th in the drivers' standings, beating Maloney, who was the only pointless driver of the season, thus finishing 24th.

 2025–26 season

 Di Grassi was retained by ABT for a third campaign with the team during the 2025–26 season, alongside Zane Maloney once more.
+Ahead of the Berlin ePrix, Di Grassi announced his retirement from Formula E and professional racing.